imkarin/visual-analytics-bokeh/README.md

 Welcome to the visual-analytics-bokeh repo!

 This project consists of an interactive dashboard built with Python, using packages like pandas, bokeh and more.
-The data used for this dashboard is the NYC Citywide Annualized Calendar Sales Update by NYC OpenData, and the geospatial data is from the nycehs/NYC_geography repository.
+The data used for this dashboard is the NYC Citywide Annualized Calendar Sales Update by NYC OpenData, and the geospatial data is from **[nycehs](https://github.com/nycehs)**'s NYC_geography repository.

 This project is made by Karin Meijvogel and Lea van den Heuvel, for the Minor Data Science at the Amsterdam University of Applied Sciences.